Offroadcode/Offroadcode-Starter-Kit/README.md

 Any images located in `/assets/images/` (jpg, png, gif) are automatically optimised and re-saved with the same name/paths when Grunt is run

+Image optimisation will normally be handled by Umbraco / imagegen on the server but it's handy to run this command on any site assets that might not be uploaded and processed via the CMS.

 ###Sass compilation

 All files in `/assets/sass/` are automatically compiled and minified and then output to `/assets/css/screen.css` which is referenced in the HTML